 In 1994, the legislature amended CCP 391 to include small...
 Read more »

-I was hired to fix up a rental house with an eviction notice recently (with the home owners approval). on my first day of work, when all of a sudden four police officers with their guns drawn and one of them pointing at me shouted "don't move, what the fuck are you doing here? we got a call from...
+I was hired to fix up a rental house with an eviction notice recently (with the home owners approval). on my first day of work, when all of a sudden four police officers with their guns drawn and one of them pointing at me shouted "don't move, what the fuck are you doing here? we got a...
 Read more »

 You can't really change your plea without the cooperation of the District Attorney.
 Were you not represented by counsel at trial?
 You should direct your questions requiring legal advice to your counsel of record...